peterpolidoro/arduino-tutorial/text.md

 Imagine your job is to build tools and instruments for researchers studying animals.

-A researcher tells you she wants to play tones to train animals.
+A researcher tells you she wants to play tones to train mice.
 Can you help her?

-This is a very vague project description so far, but you know that people generally use the word 'tone' in this sense to mean a sound of a single frequency and that this researcher wants to teach animals to perform some behavior after they hear one of these tones.
+This is a very vague project description so far, but you know that people generally use the word 'tone' in this sense to mean a sound of a single frequency and that this researcher wants to teach mice to perform some behavior after they hear one of these tones.

 Some problems are so challenging it can be difficult to find any solution.